Posts

 Image

-In the film Help The Beatles living together in the ultimate bachelor pad.
+In the film Help, The Beatles live together in the ultimate bachelor pad.
 Four doors lead into a miraculous shared space, with all mod cons.
 No boring housework to worry about.

 Why Lennon and McCartney lyrics changed?